pombreda/lepl/doc-src/intro-4.rst

 Note how each group can pass to the next, and how parentheses return back to the first group, giving the overall recursion we need to handle nested groups.

-.. index:: ambiguity, recursion, left recursion
+.. index:: ambiguity, recursion, left-recursion

 Ambiguity and Left Recursion
 ----------------------------